What is a cat microchip?

 What do I need to do if I move house and my contact details change?

 If you change your address or phone number, be sure to change the cat microchip registration details with the pet registry.
 Moving house is one of the riskiest times for cats to go missing, so remember to do this without delay.

 Since microchipping was made compulsory for all cats, the time it takes to reunite lost pets with their concerned owners has been greatly reduced, resulting in an improvement in animal welfare.

-Microchipping kittens and cats is known to be successful in reducing the number of stray cats ending up at animal shelters and gives owners the security in knowing that their pet has a much higher chance of being returned to them if missing.
+Microchipping has been a great success in Australia, reducing the number of stray cats ending up at animal shelters and gives owners the security in knowing that their pet has a much higher chance of being returned to them if missing.

 Read Next: Kitten Playing, Games and Exercise